2021 Virtual Annual Meeting - April 13-17

 Please visit the Annual Meeting pages for detailed information on workshops, poster and platform presentations, virtual field trips, and special events.

 New!
 AMMP Webinar Series

-The Association is pleased to announce: FOSSIL PREPARATION IN A PANDEMIC: A COVID-19 WEBINAR.
+The Association Recently held its first webinar: FOSSIL PREPARATION IN A PANDEMIC: A COVID-19 WEBINAR.

-This webinar is the first in a new series offering virtual connections to members throughout the year.
+This was the first in a new series offering virtual connections to members throughout the year.
 We hope to be able to provide regularly scheduled opportunities for training, demonstrations, new techniques, materials and institutional forces.
 Please visit the Webinar page for full details and opportunities to participate.

 The Association for Materials and Methods in Paleontology was founded to standardize conservation methodology for fossil specimens and collections around the world.
 Over the last decade, the Association has made significant strides in honing and refining best practices based on the research and experience of its member base.
 The knowledge accrued is the fruit of hundreds of careers and countless hours of work - effort and experience unique to each of our members and their positions in their home institutions.

 The health and quality of care for a collection is inextricably tied to the presence of experienced, knowledgeable staff.
 Paleontological collections are irreplaceable archives for the history of life on Earth and require rigorous monitoring and specialized care.
 No two collections, or even two fossils, are the same, and so the expertise of existing staff is likewise unique.
 Furthermore, the proper protection and maintenance of paleontological collections is an avowed obligation often enshrined within institutional mission statements.

 In response to financial fallout caused by the COVID-19 pandemic, the current wave of furloughs and layoffs in natural history museums is concerning for several reasons, namely: